tfc/tfc.github.io/posts/2022-12-12-book-review-the-culture-map.md

   don't have as much common context, hence the need for more precise communication.

-Evaluating: Direct Negative Feedback vs. Indirect negative Feedback
+Evaluating: Direct Negative Feedback vs. Indirect Negative Feedback

 : This scale is about different ways to give *negative* feedback:

   - Direct
-    - Negative feedback to a colleague is provided frankly, bluntly, honestly.
+    - Negative feedback to a colleague is provided frankly, bluntly, and honestly.
     - Negative messages stand alone, not softened by positive ones.
     - Absolute descriptors are often used when criticizing.
       (e.g. "totally inappropriate", "completely unprofessional")
     - Criticism may be given to an individual in front of a *group*.
   - Indirect
-    - Negative feedback to a colleague is provided softly, subtly, diplomatically.
+    - Negative feedback to a colleague is provided softly, subtly, and diplomatically.
     - Positive messages are used to wrap negative ones.
     - Qualifying descriptors are often used when criticizing.
       (e.g. "sort of inappropriate", "slightly unprofessional")
     - Criticism is given only in private

-  Especially cultures that are at the same time low-context and direct-negative-feedback, like the US and UK, at first sight seem like a strange combination, but are well explained in this chapter.
+  Especially cultures that are at the same time low-context and direct-negative-feedback, like the US and UK, at first sight, seem like a strange combination but are well explained in this chapter.

   What is more important when giving *good criticism*?
-Making sure that it is conveyed in a polite way at the price of maybe being overlooked or not understood to full extent -- or conveying it in its clearest form, which also conveys a form of trust on the strength of the (work) relation?
+Making sure that it is conveyed politely at the price of maybe being overlooked or not understood to the full extent -- or conveying it in its clearest form, which also emphasizes a form of trust on the strength of the (work) relation?

 Persuading: Principles-First vs. Applications-First